Skip to main content

 In any organisation with more than 50 employees, content moderation becomes a real challenge.
 Someone posts something inappropriate.
 Someone shares confidential information in the wrong space.
 Someone's "joke" creates a hostile environment.

-Traditional moderation is reactive — someone reports it, an admin reviews it, action is taken.
-By then, 200 people have already seen it.
+Traditional moderation is reactive: someone reports it, an admin reviews it, action is taken.
+By then, plenty of people have already seen it.

 AI-powered moderation is proactive: